RolandasRazma/Heredox/README.md

 LICENSE
 =========
-for Cocos2D and CocosDenshion see their license<br>
+for Cocos2D and CocosDenshion and other third party libraries see their license<br>
 all code are licensed under MIT<br>
 all images and sounds are licensed under Creative Commons Attribution-NonCommercial-NoDerivs ( CC BY-NC-ND )<br>
 <br>
 please, don't steal.
 It's perfectly fine to use code, but please, please, please make your own artwork and sounds.

 MORE
 =========